-SD-WAN Lite is an entry-level SD-WAN solution, engineered to cater to the SME who demand high resiliency in connectivity, excellent voice quality and reliability.
+SD-WAN Lite is an entry-level SD-WAN solution, engineered to cater to the SME with a demand for high resiliency in connectivity, excellent voice quality and reliable connections.

 Get notified via email of link downtime and when a failover event occurs, users

 can adjust their load balancing and failover strategies at will.

 The Cloud-based monitoring platform allows users to view their access links’ performance in real time.

 Traffic load balancing, or a combination of both methodologies.

 Voice quality improves by means of Forward Error Correction (FEC).